Here are a few tips from our travel safety expert.

-If you are visiting Costa Rica from the countries of Brazil, Colombia, Bolivia, Ecuador, Venezuela, Peru or Sub-Saharan Africa, you are required to be vaccinated for Yellow Fever.
-Authorities will verify this by checking your certificate, so bring it along otherwise you won't be allowed into the country.
+If you are visiting Costa Rica after traveling to Brazil, Colombia, Bolivia, Ecuador, Venezuela, Peru or Sub-Saharan Africa, you are required to be vaccinated for Yellow Fever.
+Authorities will verify this by checking your certificate, so bring it along otherwise you won't be allowed into Costa Rica.

 Malaria is a serious problem, particularly in more rural areas.
 The provinces of Puntarenas and Limon are especially risky as is the area along the Panama border.

 The wet season (typically April through November) can bring other insect-borne diseases like Chagas' Disease and leishmaniasis.
 There have been recent outbreaks of Dengue Fever in various areas throughout the country, including San Jose, with over 20,000 confirmed cases in recent years.
 People between the ages of 20-30 are most susceptible to the disease.
 To avoid contracting these illnesses always use a good quality insect repellent, preferably one containing DEET, and wear clothing that covers arms, legs and feet.